· 5 min read

 The fix is mechanical: publish the commission plan up front, sign it before any introduction is made, and attach it to the referral record automatically.

-2. The process optimizes for vendor convenience
+2. The process optimizes for Vendor convenience

 3. After the intro, silence